jk9192/payment-microservices-backend/README.md

-Payment Microservices Backend
+#Payment Microservices Backend

 This project explores the design of a backend system structured using microservices.
 It models a simplified digital payment workflow by dividing responsibilities across independent services and coordinating them through an API gateway.

-The goal of the project was to gain practical understanding of how backend services can be modularized, deployed, and managed in a distributed setup using Spring Boot.
+The goal of the project was to gain practical understanding of how backend services can be modularized, deployed, and managed in a distributed setup using **Spring Boot**

-Architecture
+##Architecture

 The application consists of the following services: